 - 1. The location of the Density Bonus language is changing.
 The previous location was within the Residential Zones Article (Article IV).
 The new location will place it in the Administration Article (Article XVI).
 This is appropriate because it includes application materials and findings, which are generally located in Article XVI.
-It also reduces potential confusion because the density bonus would also apply to certain commercial and planned community zones where residential is allowed.
+It also reduces potential confusion because the density bonus would also apply to certain commercial and planned community zones where residential use is allowed.
 Some other parts of the Code need to update their section references to address this change in location. - 2.
+The Density Bonus process identified in Table 36.44-1 may be confusing since a density bonus request does not change the application review process.
+Applications for a density bonus do not have a stand-alone process separate and apart from the underlying project application.
+The density bonus request would be processed with the underlying project and in accordance with the process required for the proposed project.
+The proposed amendment would delete the item from the Table.

+ENVIRONMENTAL REVIEW

-The Density Bonus process identified in Table 36.44-1 may be confusing since the fact of a density bonus does not change the application review process.
-Applications for a density bonus would have a different process than what is identified in the table depending on the nature of what is proposed in the project.
-The proposed amendment would delete the item from the table.
-ENVIRONMENTAL REVIEW The action to modify Chapter 36 for updates to the zoning text is exempt from the California Environmental Quality Act pursuant to Section 15061(b)(3) (the "common-sense" exemption) because it includes text amendments related to recent legislation enacted by the State and minor amendments to clarify an existing program.
-CONCLUSION Staff recommends that the Environmental Planning Commission recommend the City Council adopt the proposed replacement Density Bonus Ordinance to conform to State Law and clarify local implementation.
-ALTERNATIVES - 1.
-Recommend adoption of the Density Bonus Ordinance with modifications. - 2.
-Recommend City Council not adopt the Density Bonus Ordinance.
+The action to modify Chapter 36 for updates to the zoning text does not constitute a "project" within the meaning of the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15060(c)(2), Section 15378(a), and Section 15378(b)(5) because there is no potential the ordinance will result in either a direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment.
+Even if the text amendments were a project within the meaning of CEQA, the ordinance is exempt from CEQA pursuant to Section 15061(b)(3) (the "common-sense" exemption) because it includes text amendments related to recent legislation enacted by the State and minor amendments to clarify an existing program.